shellphish/ictf-framework/README.md

 This is the framework that [Shellphish](http://www.shellphish.net) uses to host the [iCTF](http://ictf.cs.ucsb.edu).

-This [framework](http://ictf.cs.ucsb.edu/framework) can be used to create A/D Capture The Flag (CTF) competitions.

 The iCTF Framework is described in a [paper](https://www.usenix.org/conference/3gse14/summit-program/presentation/vigna) presented at the Usenix 3GSE workshop in 2014.
 That paper and presentation detail the history, philosophy, and design of the framework.